Maven is a Java tool, so you must have Java installed in order to proceed.

 If you have just installed Maven, it may take a while on the first run.
 This is because Maven is downloading the most recent artifacts (plugin jars and other files) into your local repository.
 You may also need to execute the command a couple of times before it succeeds.
 This is because the remote server may time out before your downloads are complete.
 Don't worry, there are ways to fix that.

-You will notice that the create goal created a directory with the same name given as the artifactId.
+You will notice that the generate goal created a directory with the same name given as the artifactId.
 Change into that directory.

 cd my-app